onap/oom/docs/OOM User Guide/oom_user_guide.rst

 .. figure:: ../kubernetes_objects.png

-OOM uses these kubernetes objects as described in the following sections.
+OOM uses these Kubernetes objects as described in the following sections.

 Nodes